-- Investors;
+Investors;

-- Partners and shareholders;
+Partners and shareholders;

-- Customers;
+Customers;

-- Employees and trade unions;
+Employees and trade unions;

 - Governmental authorities;

 - Supervision and oversight authorities;

+- Local self-government authorities;

+- The presence regions' population;

+- Suppliers and contractors;

+- Educational institutions;

+- Research community; and

+- The mass media.

-An open dialogue with stakeholders is crucial to the achievement of high performance and strategic goals, improvement of business efficiency and risk management.
+An open dialogue with stakeholders is vital to the achievement of high performance and strategic goals, improvement of business efficiency and risk management.
 To maintain an effective dialogue, Omsk Carbon Group uses a whole gamut of communication channels depending on the modalities of engaging with a particular stakeholder group.

 Pursuant to President's orders, there are national projects in Russia being comprehensive programs with a national-scale importance.
 The National Ecology Project is being implemented in the City of Omsk, including Omsk Carbon Group OOO.
-With a view to improving the environmental setting and the health of the Russian population, the project involves environmental protection efforts in the following areas: waste disposal and treatment, eliminating landfills, forest and water body conservation, reducing air emissions, promoting ecotourism and environmental education, preserving biodiversity.
+With a view to improving the environmental setting and the health of the Russian population, the project involves environmental protection efforts in the following areas: waste disposal and waste treatment; eliminating landfills; forest and water body conservation; reducing air emissions; promoting ecotourism and environmental education; preserving biodiversity.
 The participants of national projects include governmental authorities, realizers, federal project supervisors, NGOs and people.
 The Ecology Project implementation is to be completed by 2026.